Skip to main content

 At UCF, we are leveraging our expertise from across disciplines to help people become better prepared and build resilience in the face of crises, disasters, hazards and storms.

-As a result, UCF has emerged at the forefront of research and academics in emergency and crisis management, including having one of the top-ranked master’s programs in the country.
+As a result, UCF has emerged at the forefront of research and academics in emergency and crisis management, including having the top-ranked master’s program in the country.

 Minimizing the instability caused by these critical situations not only helps people, but it also keeps the nation secure.
 The work has obvious implications for Florida, but its impact can help people in communities all over the nation and the world